ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 make dkms_install
 ```

-Note, when use e3 build rules, `myMoudleName` should be the same as the corresponding
+Note, when use e3 build system to build and install DKMS module, `myMoudleName`
+should be the same as the corresponding e3 wrapper module name.
+And
-e3 wrapper module name.
-And `myModuleVersion` should be the same as the corresponding
+`myModuleVersion` should be the same as the corresponding e3 wrapper
-e3 wrapper module's version.
+module's version.